lejeanbaptiste/lejeanbaptiste/packages/storageService/readme.md

 ## Demo

-The [leaf writer standalone](LINK) is running an instance of [leaf writer](LINK) that uses the NPM package published from this repository.
+The [LEAF-Writer Commons](LINK) is running an instance of [LEAF-Writer](LINK) that uses the NPM package published from this repository.

 ## Use